bogzbonny/yeehaw/_TODO.md

        destination to also subscribe to the hook.
 USE HOOKS!

 05. create builder types for each widget.
-     - annoying to send in the ctx and hat objects each time.
      - sometimes there are fields in the widget that are only used for the creation of the widget, and not for the widget itself.
-     - combine hat and ctx objects for widget creation.

 05. Into<Widgets> Trait which can be applied to each widget builder so that .to_widgets() doesn't need to be manually called during construction